A survivor is pulled out of a Zambian mine nearly a week after being trapped. Dozens remain missing

 The man was taken to the hospital, rescuers said.
 They gave no details on his medical condition but said he was able to talk to officials from his hospital bed.

 Police said over the weekend that all of the miners were presumed dead and had likely drowned in the tunnels.
-Their public statement was criticized by the government, which said it was too early to declare that.
+It released seven names or partial names and announced they had died.
+The public statement was criticized by the government, which said it was too early to declare them dead.

 Zambia is among the top 10 copper producers in the world and Chingola has large open-pit mines, some of them stretching for kilometers (miles).
 They are surrounded by huge waste piles of rocks and earth that have been dug out of the mines.
 The government said debris from one of the waste piles collapsed on the miners' tunnels.

-Illegal mining is common in the area, where artisanal miners go into mines without the knowledge of the owners to try and find and extract copper deposits.
-The miners involved in the collapse are suspected of being illegal miners.
+Illegal mining is common in the area, where artisanal miners go into mines without the knowledge of the owners to try and find and extract copper deposits, usually without any proper safety procedures.

 On his visit, Hichilema said authorities were just focusing on saving lives.